linuxturtle/lunarg-packaging-scripts/README.md

       immediately prior to BUILD_VERSION.
 Often useful when building the same package for different purposes.  e.g. could be "~ci" for a CI build, or "~lunarg" for a release build.  _Default: `""`_
-    - `-t` indicates that the script should create an annotated tag marking this as a release build.

     The script makes the following hard-coded assumptions: